jhlee9708/jhlee9708.github.io/_pages/about.md

 ---

 Hi, I'm Juhyun Lee, Ph.D candidate at [KAIST EE](https://ee.kaist.ac.kr/).

 I'm working on ~~~ under the supervision of [Prof. Jae-Woong Jeong](https://www.jeongresearch.org/).

-Website not ready!
+'Website not ready!'

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/publications/) automatically.